Antistreptolysin O titer

 The ASO antibody may be found in the blood weeks or months after the strep infection has gone away.

-A negative test result means you likely have not had a recent strep infection.
-Your doctor may repeat the test in 2 to 4 weeks.
-Sometimes, a test that was negative the first time will be positive (meaning it detects ASO antibodies) when it is done again..
+A negative test result means that you do not have strep infection.
+Your health care provider may do the test again in 2 to 4 weeks.
+At times, a test that was negative the first time may be positive (meaning it finds ASO antibodies) when done again.

 Normal value ranges may vary slightly.
 Talk to your provider about the meaning of your test results.

 An abnormal or positive test result means you recently had a strep infection, even if you had no symptoms.

 Veins and arteries vary in size from person to person, and from one side of the body to the other.
 Because of this, it may be harder to get a blood sample from some people than it is from others.